jianlin-cheng/Cryo2Struct/README.md

 ## Setup Environment (Locally)
 To setup Cryo2Struct locally, follow the steps below.
-It takes about 3-7 minutes to set up the environement to run Cryo2Struct
+It takes about 3-7 minutes to set up the environment to run Cryo2Struct.

 Clone this repository and `cd` into it
 ```